wanprabu/wanprabu.github.io/_posts/2024-08-24-make-beamer-slides-in-obsidian.md

 :::
 ```

-You allow to use some LaTeX syntax inside a markdown file.
+You are allowed to use some LaTeX syntax inside a markdown file.
 - `\centering` will make a center aligned content
 - `\Huge` will make your text a lot bigger
 - `\textcolor{}{}` to produce coloured text